 Gluten Free Honey Soy Glazed Turkey Recipe

-What would Thanksgiving be without a gluten free honey soy glazed turkey recipe?
+What would Thanksgiving be without turkey?
 I honestly have no answer for that.
 Well, actually yes I do.
 Let me tell you a little story.

 Traditionally, I have always hosted Thanksgiving at my house.
 Admittedly, it is a lot of work but I love to do it and my family has come to expect it.
 However, one year my father decided to host Thanksgiving.
 Wow!
 A Thanksgiving with nothing to do but get dressed and arrive – sounded like a pretty good deal to me.

 I like to brine my turkeys; they are just so much more moist and flavorful.
-This is a recipe I came up with earlier this year that I love.
+This honey soy glazed turkey is a recipe I came up with earlier this year that I love.
 It is simple and has this beautiful burnished, almost lacquered look to it.
 I cook this turkey un-stuffed – much quicker that way.

 I like to use fresh, organic turkeys but if you buy a frozen one, make sure it is gluten free, as some are not, and defrost it before brining.
 If you don’t have room to hold your turkey in the fridge, you can put it in an ice chest packed with ice to keep it cold while it defrosts.